godunko/espidf_gnat_runtime/README.md

 Follow the instructions in the template repository to initialize the environment and flash your device using `idf.py`.

+There is AI Agent Skills that can be used to create Ada/ESP-IDF project, see https://github.com/godunko/ada_espidf_skills

 ## Important Considerations

  * RTS Locks: Features requiring runtime locking (like controlled objects) should not be used within ISR contexts to prevent deadlocks or crashes.